-- The burner fails to operate - The burner indicator light does not illuminate when the switch is in the ON position
+- The burner fails to operate - The burner status does not show ON on the LCD screen or RV control panel with the burner on

 - 1. Ensure that the boiler tank has sufficiently cooled in order to require heat from the burner. - 2.
-Activate the burner switch located on the interior switch panel. - 3.
+Activate the burner located on the interior control panel. - 3.
 Locate wires #12 and #24 on the wiring harness as they lead into the interlock switch. - 4.
 Disconnect the wires from the switch, noting that wire #24 is connected to the terminal labeled "NO" and #12 is connected to the terminal labeled "COM". - 5.
 Using an ohmmeter, check the interlock switch for continuity while the switch button is manually depressed. - 6.
 If continuity is not present with the button pressed in, follow the instructions in this section to replace the interlock switch.